JAFS6/BoxStairsTool/README.md

 **Edit** the Stairs **Width**, **Height** and **Depth** parameters to set the volume which will contain the stairs (this is represented with a green box when you select the GameObject), the **Steps Number** parameter (clicking over +1,+10,-1,-10 buttons) to set how many steps will have the stairs and check **Three Sides** parameter if you want stairs on three sides (Note that this option will fix the relation between Width and Depth, first one will be double of the second one).
 Finally, **assign** a material to the Stairs **Material** slot.
 Play with the parameters until you get the desired design.
 If you want to **finalize the object**'s edition ability, click the finalize button and it will remain on the hierarchy as a group of boxes under a empty root.

-This tool doesn't accepts multi object editing.
+This tool doesn't accept multi object editing.

 # Advanced Usage